Barsay/JetSynthTemplate/README.md

     type hw
     card 2
 }</code>
-changhing the number of the card with the one you found in <file>cards</file>.
+changhing the number of the card with the one you found in <code>cards</code>.

+#### Documentation:
+1. Asound.conf settings: (go to "Configuration" chapter)<link><https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture/link>
 _TODO: ADD MORE INFORMATION ON HOW SOUNDCARD ROUTING IS WORKING ON NANO, FIND DOCUMENTATION ON HOW TO CHANGE DEFAULT CARDS WITHOUT DESTROYNG EVERYTHING.
 MAYBE ADD TO THE REPO THE FILES._
-#### test the card
-go to a foder containing a audiofile.wav file type <code>aplay -vv audiofile.wav</code>
-it should play it.
+2. ALSA soundcard testing: <link>https://www.alsa-project.org/wiki/SoundcardTesting</link>
+3. Some Jetson Nano audio configuration documentation: <link>https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/asoc_driver.18.2.html</link>

 ## USE IT:
   1. Clone this repo